 As with any kind of lease, there are benefits as well as potential drawbacks to subleasing shared office space from another individual or company.

 These are some of the upsides of a sublease.

 - It’s cheaper.
 As they’re usually part of a larger office, subleased spaces are more cost-efficient to rent.
-You can save money on shared expenses such as Internet, utilities and security, and you may not be required to contribute to the maintenance and upkeep of common areas, toilets and lifts – something that is especially important now, as buildings are rolling out enhanced cleaning and social distancing measures.
+You can save money on shared expenses such as internet, utilities, and security, and you may not be required to contribute to the maintenance and upkeep of common areas, restrooms, and elevators—something that is especially important now, as buildings are rolling out enhanced cleaning and social distancing measures.

 - You can negotiate access to shared space and equipment.
-As a sublessee, there’s no need to purchase expensive items such as copiers and printers, as your sublessor will probably already have these on-site.
-Access to conference rooms, kitchens and other shared areas can also be negotiated as part of your monthly rent.
+As a sublessee, there’s no need to purchase expensive items such as copy machines and printers, as your sublessor will most likely already have these on-site.
+Access to conference rooms, kitchens, and other shared areas can also be negotiated as part of your monthly rent.